 These combined can help an organization produce a robust incident response plan for further prevention and control against threats.

-The assumption of every device and network endpoint as “vulnerable and compromised” can help organizations ensure robust endpoint security.
+Assuming every device and network endpoint as “vulnerable and compromised” can help organizations ensure robust endpoint security.

 Moreover, it can also help eradicate the possibility of facing a network system intrusion since the approach consists of heavily securing every endpoint.